racc1man/cpst242assignment4/README.md

 **Please notify me of extra credit attempt via the comment section of assignment.**

 ## Submission
-Your site will need to be upload in 2 ways.
-1) You will need to submit a zipped/compressed folder title "assignment4" to Canvas by the due and and time listed.
-2) You will also need to submit your assignment folder to the issued GitHub repository for assignment 4.
-Video instructions [here](https://instructorc.github.io/site/slides/presentation/video/github_upload.mp4)
+Your project folder will need to be submitted to the assigned GitHub repository provided to you by the instructor.
+In Sakai, you will need to submit the link to your repository by the due date and time listed in the write-up.
+Make sure you receive confirmation from Sakai that your assignment has been submitted.
+Submission video instructions [here](https://instructorc.github.io/site/slides/presentation/video/github_upload.mp4)